adenprince/azure-kinect-data-collection/README.md

 ## Usage

 A startup GUI with program options will open if there are no command-line arguments.
-3D viewer window controls and command-line arguments are the same as the [Simple3dViewer](https://github.com/microsoft/Azure-Kinect-Samples/blob/master/body-tracking-samples/simple_3d_viewer/README.md#usage-info), with an added optional argument to set the output CSV file:
+3D viewer window controls and command-line arguments are the same as the [Simple3dViewer](https://github.com/microsoft/Azure-Kinect-Samples/blob/master/body-tracking-samples/simple_3d_viewer/README.md#usage-info), with added optional arguments for the target frame rate (5, 15 and 30 FPS) and the output CSV file:

-    AzureKinectDataCollection.exe OUTPUT outputNew.csv
+    AzureKinectDataCollection.exe 15_FPS OUTPUT outputNew.csv